-If you want to use POCO entities instead of default EntityObject derived entities then you can generate POCO entity classes from Textual Transformation Template Toolkit aka T4 Template.
+If you want to use POCO entities instead of default EntityObject derived entities, then you can generate POCO entity classes from Textual Transformation Template Toolkit aka T4 Template.
 You don’t have to write it manually.

-To create POCO entities, first of all we have to disable default code generation which generates Context and Entities code in Model1.designer.cs.
+To create POCO entities, first of all we have to disable default code generation, which generates Context and Entities code in Model1.designer.cs.
 To disable default code generation, right click on Model1.edmx and select properties and then remove the value of ‘Custom Tool’ property value ‘EntityModelCodeGenerator’.

-After removing Custom Tool property value, you can see that Model1.designer.cs file do not exists.
+After removing Custom Tool property value, you can see that Model1.designer.cs file does not exists.
 So this means that we have to write Context and Entities on our own.
 Don’t worry; we will generate POCO Entities and context in just few steps.

 So now let’s create POCO entities using T4 template.
 Right click on designer surface and select "Add Code Generation Item.."

 This will open ‘Add New Item’ popup.
 Select ‘ADO.NET POCO Entity Generator’ and click ‘Add’.

 Click "OK" if it displays a messagebox.
 This will add 2 files Model1.tt and Model1.Context.tt.

 Model1.Context.tt is a context template file and Model1.tt is entities template file.
 You can modify this template file if you want to create your own template.
 Model1.Context.cs file has a context class and .cs files under Model1.tt are entity classes.